Nesterov acceleration in benignly non-convex landscapes: Setting

-It should be noted that due to the inherent randomness of the experiment, a variety of geometric behaviors was observed.
-Generally, the loss function is convex in gradient direction in a neighborhood of a global minimizer, but the size of the neighborhood may vary, as well as the magnitude of second derivatives and the steepness of the objective function.
-In several experiments, there were examples of convex but not strongly convex behavior in gradient directions.
-In some experiments, training failed and the minimum value achieved along the line $w+ tg/\|g\|$ was larger than zero.
-The gradient is an imperfect approximation of the direction towards the minimizer and rounding errors may occur as the gradient is very small so close to the set of minimizers.
+Due to the inherent randomness of training, geometric behaviors varied.
+Generally, the loss function was convex along the gradient direction near minimizers, but neighborhood size, magnitude of the second derivative, and steepness of the loss function varied.
+Some runs exhibited convex but not strongly convex behavior, while others failed to reach zero loss along the line \( w + tg/\|g\| \).
+The gradient is an imperfect approximation of the minimizer's direction, and rounding errors may occur when it is so small near the set of minimizers.